ShayKronfeld/graph2_cpp/README.md

   ## Known Limitations
 - The values in the diagonal must be 0.
+- The graph must have a square matrix